 Will there be a film adaptation?

 Film rights for The Bone Season are currently held by The Imaginarium Studios, Chernin Entertainment and Twentieth Century Fox.
-We now have four producers: Andy Serkis, Jonathan Cavendish, Peter Chernin and Jenno Topping.
+So far we have producers and a double-Oscar nominated screenwriter on board.
 Film is a slow process and as such, I don't yet know when it will be released.
-We're currently in search of a screenwriter.
 More information can be found here:

 - Imaginarium announces inaugural slate of films